LAST UPDATED SEPTEMBER 17, 2020

-Health and safety restrictions: New measures to expect at airports, hotels, restaurants, and elsewhere include health screenings, physical distancing, mandatory use of face coverings in public (though masks are only "recommended" on beaches), and social gatherings limited to 25 people.
-Restaurant seating is limited at 70% capacity.
+Health and safety restrictions: New measures to expect at airports, hotels, restaurants, and elsewhere include health screenings, physical distancing, mandatory use of face coverings in public (though masks are only "recommended" on beaches), and capacity limits in public areas.

 For more information: See the Turks and Caicos official tourism website.